nebulab/pulsar/README.md

 PULSAR_CONF_REPO="gh_user/pulsar-conf"

 #
-# Use it in case the application directory name
+# If the application directory name is different than what
-# is different than what you configured inside the
-# Pulsar configuration repository
+# you configured inside the Pulsar configuration repository
 #
 # PULSAR_APP_NAME="my-application"
 ```